pybuilder/pybuilder.github.io/documentation/manual.md

     print "Hello, PyBuilder"
 </code></pre>

+There is now a new task named `say_hello` available to you.
+You can verify this by running `pyb -t`.

 ### Dependency Injection

-*PyBuilder* supports dependency injection for tasks based on parameters.
+*PyBuilder* supports dependency injection for tasks based on parameter names.
 The following parameters can be used to receive components:
 <dl>
   <dt>logger</dt>